Project 1882

 Massive scale

-Almost all egg production in the EU takes place in large-scale egg factories.
-The majority of the hens that are not kept in cages are instead kept in "barn" systems in groups of thousands or even tens of thousands of hens.(1) This is in stark contrast with the natural composition of flocks, where it is rare for hens to be in groups larger than 20-30 individuals.(7) The large group sizes in the egg industry expose the hens to a social situation they are not adapted to, leading to abnormal behaviors such as feather pecking and cannibalism.
+Almost all egg production in the EU takes place in large-scale egg factory farms.
+The majority of the hens that are not kept in cages are instead kept in "barn" systems in groups of thousands or often tens of thousands of hens.(1) This is in stark contrast with the natural composition of flocks, where it is rare for hens to be in groups larger than 20-30 individuals.(7) The large group sizes in the egg industry expose the hens to a social situation they are not adapted to, leading to abnormal behaviors such as feather pecking and cannibalism.
 These behaviors are also prevalent in cages due to a lack of stimulation.(8)

 Short lives and painful death

-The hens in egg factories are killed when they are only about 1½ years old.
+The hens in egg factory farms are killed when they are only about 1½ years old.
 At that point, they are no longer considered profitable and often have broken bones due to osteoporosis caused by the demanding egg-laying process.
 Approximately half of the hens are transported to a slaughterhouse to be killed.(9,10) Annually, thousands of hens die during such transport due to injuries, transportation accidents or inadequate ventilation.(11)

 At slaughterhouses the hens undergo electrical stunning.(9) They are hung upside down by their brittle legs while still fully conscious and their heads are then submerged into an electrically charged water bath.
 After that, their throats are cut.